pamuller7/Amazing/README.md

 the makefile will create a venv with poetry and run the program in poetry.

 - make install: will install the venv, install poetry in it, and then install the dependecies with poetry (using pyproject.toml)
-- make run: will run the program with poetry run python3 a-maze-ing.py config.txt.
+- make run: will run the program with poetry run python3 a_maze_ing.py config.txt.
 Here the config file is necessarly named "config.txt".

 ### How to reuse the package
 ```
-from mazegen.maze import Maze
+from mazegen.maze import MazeGenerator
 from mazegen.parse import CheckedConfig
 from mazegen.find_way import SolveMaze
 conf = {